Fracture Repair – Post Operative Instructions

 - Bruising/Swelling: Bruising around the incision site is normal and tends to increase for up to 2 days after surgery then slowly resolve.
 Swelling may develop 2 days post-op.
 If either of these occur past 2 days or appear to be rapidly extending over the surgical site please contact the clinic.

-- Medical progress appointments: Your pets’ first re-check will be 14 days after surgery.
-If the incision site has fully healed sutures/staples will be removed at this appointment and the e-collar will be discontinued.
-Through physical examination and x-rays Dr. Lewis will be able to advise activity recommendations according to the healing and specific needs of your pet.
+- Medical progress appointments: Your pets’ first re-check will be 7-14 days following surgery.
+Through physical examination and X-rays Dr. Lewis will be able to evaluate and make activity recommendations according to the specific needs of your pet.

 - After hours emergency line: During your pet’s discharge you were provided with our after-hours phone number should any questions/complications arise during recovery that need to be addressed immediately.
 If you call, you will be asked to leave a detailed message and a member of our medical team will return your call.
 This line also accepts text messages.
 You can also reach the clinic after hours by phone or email.
 The after hours line is not checked during regular business hours.